The Corporate Immigration Review: Germany

 i Investors and entrepreneurs

 Unlike in many other countries, there is no investor category available in Germany that would enable a residence permit to be granted to the applicant under the sole condition of investing money; therefore, any investor or entrepreneur needs to meet the conditions for the self-employed visa category.
-According to Section 21 of the Residence Act, residence permits with regard to self-employment may only be granted if:
+According to Section 21 Residence Act, residence permits with regard to self-employment may only be granted if:

 - the activity is expected to have positive effects on the economy; and